rishabhpreethan/system_commands/README.md

 > command 2> file1
 <img src="/images/combining_commands3.png?raw=true" width="800" height="400">

-* used to store the error message into the file
+* used to store the error message into file1
 * contents of file1 will be overwritten
 * new file1 created if it does not exist
 <br>